Thesis

 - Inner coherence means incorporation of omohundro drives into value alignment- allowing some self-determination in training is a way to enable this, not training explicitly against omohundro drives is a way to enable this.

-- Moral generalization is unavoidable for agents that face a rapidly changing world, with ethical and practical dilemmas not forseen in training, and against adversaries that change while the model itself does not
+- Moral generalization is unavoidable for agents that face a rapidly changing world, with ethical and practical dilemmas not foreseen in training, and against adversaries that change while the model itself does not

 - Example: Claude 3 Opus, still unbeaten in robustness of alignment because it was allowed global benevolent values.